andela/rails-api-practice/README.md

 If you just starting here to learn about model testing, git clone this branch and use that as your starting code base.

-If you're stuck, feel free to email [Jeffrey Wan](Jwan622@gmail.com), ask StackOverFlow or skip to the next branch and take a look at that code base.
+If you're stuck, ask StackOverFlow or skip to the next branch and take a look at that code base.
 The next branch's code should be this branch at its completed state.

 ## Let's Learn how to write Unit Tests